lkuper/CMPS290S-2018-09/_drafts/CRDTGarbageCollection.md

 Having implemented the ARPO specification (and then some), my next step was to investigate garbage collection Implementing garbage collection for a CRDT like this one is a challenge.
 First, establishing the stability of an update (whether it has been received by all replicas) as described in the paper assumes that the set of all replicas is known and that they do not crash permanently.
 Thus the implementation must include a way to detect crashed replicas (in practice, a timeout)  and a way to communicate the failure of a replica reliably to all other replicas.

 Another issue is the metadata storage requirements for implementing garbage collection.
 Assuming causal delivery of updates requires the use of vector clocks or some similar mechanism to establish causality.
 Vector clocks are specifically mentioned in section 4.1 for determining stability.
 As the definition of stability depends on causality, one can use the same vector clocks to establish both.
 However, the paper's scheme for determining stability requires each replica to store a copy of the last received vector clock from every other known replica.
-Therefore, the space complexity required to store the vector clocks locally for N replicas is O(N^2), and cross the whole system of replicas, O(N^3) -- considerably worse than the usual O(N) necessary to store a single vector clock at each replica for tracking causal relationships, and enough to make programmers uneasy.
+Therefore, the space complexity required to store the vector clocks locally for N replicas is O(N^2), and total space consumption across the whole set of replicas, O(N^3) -- considerably worse than the usual O(N) necessary to store a single vector clock at each replica for tracking causal relationships, and enough to make programmers uneasy.

 When adding the class of commitment problems to the already mounting pile of dilemmas, the programmer loses hope for the availability and performance of their system.
 The solutions discussed by Shapiro et al. include [Paxos Commit](https://lamport.azurewebsites.net/video/consensus-on-transaction-commit.pdf) and Two-Phase Commit protocols, which add considerably to the complexity of the implementation along with sacrificing availability.
 Shapiro et al. suggest performing operations requiring strong synchronization during periods when network partitions are rare; it may also help to limit such operations to when the availability of a system is not paramount.
 For example, one could run a garbage collection job during a scheduled server maintenance window.